-As noted above, the mortgage book grew by 15.9% in 2023 to £274.7m, with the overall balance sheet increasing by £33.1m to £338.9m.
-The Society continued to grow its funding by £31.3m year on year, an increase of 11.3%.
-The levels of liquidity reduced by £5.5m to assist with the funding of the strong mortgage growth in the year.
+As noted above, the mortgage book grew by 17.5% in 2024 to £322.5m, with the overall balance sheet increasing by £84.4m to £423.2m.
+The Society continued to grow its funding by £84m year on year, an increase of 27.3%.
+The levels of liquidity increased by £36.1m to assist with the funding of the strong mortgage growth in the year.

-An Executive \ Liquidity Oversight Group convenes weekly to discuss pricing and ensure sufficient attention is focused on both new product development and the pricing decisions taken.
+An Operational Asset Liability Committee convenes as a minimum fortnightly to discuss pricing and ensure sufficient attention is focused on both new product development and the pricing decisions taken.
 This includes the assessment of various factors when considering rate changes, one of which is the Bank Base Rate, but other factors include competitive pressure, funding requirements, liquidity position, growth expectations and balancing the competing needs of both mortgage and savings customers.